ilya-aby/advent-of-code-2023/README.md

 # advent-of-code-2023

 ### Purpose
-* My solutions in Python to Advent of Code 2023
+* My solutions in Python to [Advent of Code](https://adventofcode.com/) 2023
-* Comments in each main.py contain the puzzle prompt
+* For this year, focusing on learning Python best-practices & how to pair effectively with LLMs

 ### Index
 * Day 1: [Part 1](/D1/d1p1.py) & [Part 2](/D1/d1p2.py) - Merging digits from the ends of a string